 The exclusion of pre-emption rights (see Question 6) is often challenged by shareholders who object to a dilution of their stake in the company.
 A rights issue reduces such risk of being challenged.

-In this context it must be observed that since 1 July 2012 BaFin and the FSE (contrary to their prior practice) regard rights issues as offerings to the public, which principally require a prospectus for which a proportionate disclosure regime applies (see Question 12 as regards the reduced content of the prospectus in the case of rights issues).
+In this context, it must be observed that since 1 July 2012 BaFin and the FSE (contrary to their pevious practice) regard rights issues as offerings to the public, which principally require a prospectus for which a proportionate disclosure regime applies (see Question 12 as regards the reduced content of the prospectus in the case of rights issues).

 Procedure for a primary listing

-The principal steps for German as well as for foreign companies when applying for a listing on the regulated market include:
+The principal steps for German and foreign companies when applying for a listing on the regulated market include:

 Appointment of advisers and investment bank(s).